bagisto/user-guide/docs/2.2.0/MultiVendorMarketplace/README.md

 # Multi Vendor Marketpace

-A multi-vendor marketplace in Bagisto is an eCommerce platform where multiple independent sellers can register, list, and manage their own products within a single online storefront.

 Bagisto’s Marketplace Module transforms a standard store into a complete marketplace, allowing the admin to manage sellers, commissions, product approvals, and order handling, while giving vendors a dedicated dashboard to manage their catalog, orders, and transactions.

 ### Vendor Management